 At the Ica iron oxide copper-gold (I.O.C.G.)
-Project, two mining concession applications covering 2,000 hectares were claimed in January 2017.
+Project, two mining concession applications covering 2,000 hectares were claimed in January 2017 and a further two concession applications covering 1,300 hectares were staked in April of 2018.
 Ica is located within the coastal I.O.C.G. belt of southern Peru (the Tinka project area).
-A substantial portion of these application areas are subject to auction and Palamina Peru is awaiting notification by government as to the date of the auction.
+A substantial portion of these application areas are subject to auction in November of 2018.
+Palamina plans to bid on the application areas subject to auction but there is no guarantee it will receive these.